 omitting or duplicating elements in relative clause structure

-Fix: attach the clause to the noun once and avoid repeating the subject
+Fix: Attach the clause with 'which' to the noun and avoid repeating the subject.

 Common problem 2